Cambridge Net Zero Action Plan

 Action 2.1 Implementation Status

 As part of the 5-year NZAP update, adopted in January 2023, SMART goals were assigned to action 2.1.
-During FY24, Cambridge was admitted into the Fossil Fuel Free Pilot Demonstration program.
-In preparation for the program staff coordinated an outreach and education campaign, developed resources for developers and contractors, and worked with various city departments to administer the program.
+FY25, saw the continuation of the Fossil Fuel Free Pilot Demonstration program with resources available for developers and contractors.

 Net Zero Requirements for New Construction